-Various solutions to these two problems, listed below, were thoroughly vetted by traffic-roadway section, TSSU, region traffic and local agency staff:
+Various solutions to these two problems, listed below, were thoroughly vetted by traffic engineering section, TSSU, region traffic and local agency staff:

 Do not monitor the flashing yellow arrow: Several local agencies do not monitor the flashing yellow arrow because the software controlling the flashing yellow arrow sequence has a high level of reliability and there are a limited number of conflicts that can be monitored using the standard conflict monitoring equipment.
 On the same principle, ODOT does not monitor the flashing don’t walk portion of the pedestrian phase (only the walk phase is monitored).
 However, ODOT has a long standing history of requiring monitoring of the flashing yellow arrow as it provides the same function as a circular green indication for a permissive left turn and we monitor all green indications.
 At this point in time, this option was dismissed due to the importance of ensuring the flashing yellow arrow does not run concurrent to any conflicting phase.